HENRYMARTIN5/betterlib/README.md

 pip install betterlib
 ```

+Keep in mind that since BetterLib is still in development, new versions come out often and may break your pre-existing code.

 ## Usage

 BetterLib is split into several modules, each of which contains a collection of related utilities.
 You can import the entire library, or just the modules you need.